miguelovila/ua-as-gestire/README.md

 All urls are set to https://gestire.miguelovila.com.
 If you want to run the backend and frontend locally, you can change the backend url in /backend/app.py and the frontend url in /client/gestire/lib/constants.dart.
 When running locally, make sure to also disable https.

-The deplyed version of the webapp can be found [here](https://gestire.miguelovila.com).
+The deployed version of the webapp can be found [here](https://gestire.miguelovila.com).
 It is behind a Cloudflare Tunnel, thats why it is using https.

 ## Team Members